 In this post we’re going to cover two things; how to write a character with an accent (putting the words into the screenplay), and why you need to acknowledge and understand an accent in your work.

-The first of our two things about writing accents is pretty easy; you can simply introduce your character in the screenplay and write that they have an accent — for example; a Japanese character might speak with Japanese-accented English.
+1) The first is pretty easy; you can simply introduce your character in the screenplay and write that they have an accent — for example; a Japanese character might speak with Japanese-accented English.
 Sometimes that happens in real life (shocking, I know).
 Another example; a stuffy, high ranking lord in the British aristocracy might have a more rhotic accent where they switch their r’s for soft w’s.

 For your screenplay indicate that they speak with an accent when you introduce them.

 It really is that simple.

 So, here we go; Atsuko, (20’s, punk-rock, speaks with a light Japanese accent), and her father, Hinata (60’s, traditional businessman looks, speaks with a slightly heavier Japanese accent), walk in the park and regard the ducks.